 In today’s global marketplace, industry is responsible for adhering to regulations in all markets that their products are in.
 Today’s pharmaceutical supply chain also likely contains partners that are across many geographic regions, and regulators expect conformity.
 In addition, regulators expect proactive compliance, and concerns about a retroactive “lack of assurance” of GMP are frequently the cause of a recall.

 Well, the first quarter of approval actions for original ANDA and receipts are in the books.
-We reported late last week that OGD fully approved 78 ANDAs and tentatively approved 19 ANDAs – well, we were as close as we ever have been, estimating using numbers derived from various FDA statistical reports… and the official numbers for November 2018 are – 78 full ANDA approvals and 20 ANDA tentative approvals for a total of 98 approval actions.
+We reported late last week that OGD fully approved 78 ANDAs and tentatively approved 19 ANDAs in December – well, we were as close as we ever have been, estimating using numbers derived from various FDA statistical reports… and the official numbers for November 2018 are – 78 full ANDA approvals and 20 ANDA tentative approvals for a total of 98 approval actions.

 To reiterate our post of December 27, 2017 (here), please start working on your one time report on the marketing status of your products listed in the Orange Book.
 The deadline is approaching and FDA even republished its advice to industry (here) again today!